Editor’s note: This review was originally published at the 2020 Sundance Film Festival. Netflix releases the film on Wednesday, September 9.

 The Cuties are a budding dance crew whose leader happens to live in Amy’s building.
 The intrigue is understandable: Where Amy is shy, they are bold, where she is modest, they’re brash.
 Doucouré and her young cast believably chart the girls’ fickle affections as Amy orbits their world, from their intense adoration to their terrible ability to bully each other.

 Amy eventually wiggles her way into the group by way of her stolen cell phone, offering her services as a videographer for their dancing exploits.
 The girls are preparing to enter a dance contest, and an appearance by their great rivals (the Sweety-Swaggs) lays out what’s the come: The Swaggs are older, more developed, more sexualized, and their moves reflect that.
 The Cuties certainly don’t understand that even the elder Swaggs are at the mercy of a hyper-sexualized culture and its demands, and that there’s something deeply wrong with a teenager taking her top off in the middle of dance video.
-Soon enough, the Cuties are unfurling their own new routine led by Amy, who remains tuned in to what’s happening around her but not what it means.
+Soon enough, the Cuties are unfurling their own new routine led by Amy, who remains tuned in to what’s happening around her but not what it actually means.

 The foursome does realize that there is something here beyond their reach — new best pal Angelica balks at a move that involves lasciviously sucking on her fingers and they all seem to think their butt-bumping is silly more than anything.
 The audience must endure their sexualization as increasingly horrified spectators.
 The girls vacillate between being hyper-interested in the opposite sex (the girls push Amy to videotape a cute boy in the bathroom) and being freaked out by its actual mechanics, as in a scene in which they discover a used condom.
 A group of initially interested teenage boys soon recoil in disgust (and fear?) when they realize how young the Cuties are.
 “They’re little girls,” one of them scoffs, as the tweens jostle and preen, desperate to prove otherwise.